guibulator/fouly/apps/fouly/backend/readme.md

 See [Work with azure functions core tolls](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=windows%2Ccsharp%2Cbash)

 1. build the function, run `ng build fouly-backend`
-2. from the src directory, run `func host start`
+2. from the src directory, run `func host start`, this will start the function locally